 Explore these areas below to see where your state stands on LGBTQ housing discrimination.

-Matthew Ryan, an attorney from Flushing Law Group describes how discrimination may be more prevalent in suburban leases where landlord permission is required:
+Matthew Ryan, an attorney from Flushing Law Group describes how discrimination may be more prevalent in suburban leases where landlord permission is required, stating that in his experience the discrimination largely occurs at the suburban level, meaning the apartment is not considered a multi-family dwelling.

 In your search for the right neighborhood, it pays to shop around and spend time discovering the areas and homes you could see yourself in long-term.
 After all, homeownership is typically at least a 15- to 30-year financial commitment by traditional financing means.
 Alternatively, lease terms for rental properties may last as long as a year or more at a time.